 "I’m sure most musicians can relate to that feeling of showing a demo to someone who is expecting a finished, mixed track who is inevitably underwhelmed by the missing vocals, looped up drums and out of tune guitars."
 Thankfully she was encouraging and contacted him after the flight lifting morale by encouraging him to keep going.
 "To me, these are the consequential strangers that you take so much from and what I wanted to reflect in White Wine."

-When recording commenced properly, James divulges that he thought it would be neat to multi-track everything.
+When recording commenced properly, James predicted that it would be neat to multi-track everything.
 He panned one take in each ear: if you listened to the track entirely out of one speaker, you would essentially be listening to a different performance of the same song.
 "I took my demo to Oli Barton-Wood, after being blown away by his production on Nilüfer Yanya’s Miss Universe back in 2019, especially on tracks like Melt and Tears.
 That’s when we got Jazzi Bobbi involved, who also plays in Nilüfer Yanya’s live band and makes great music of her own – her sax and backing vocals took White Wine to the next level."